thomas-legrand/mnist-classification/README.md

 I have not had the time to work on the following features, which would be nice to have.
 They range from simple to advanced.

- - take any image file as input (jpg, png, etc...) through the POST request
  - provide a training endpoint, where users can train the model
  - unit testing (for Flask see http://flask.pocoo.org/docs/0.12/quickstart/#accessing-request-data)
  - provide multiple classfication models